mt-climate-office/mcor/README.md

 relevant, and scientifically based climate information and services.
 The **`mcor`** package is the base *R* package for the Montana Climate Office *R* products.
-It contains useful data such as county and climate division maps, as well as commonly used functions including standard web and print map templates.
+It contains useful data such as county and climate division maps, data download tools for commonly used datasets, and convenience functions including standard web and print map templates.

 ## Installation